Explore Courses

 What is Gap Analysis?

 Gap analysis is a systematic process for identifying where an organization currently is and where it wants to be.
-In other words, gap analysis is a tool for assessing an organization's strengths and weaknesses and developing strategies for bridging the gap between the two.
-Gap analysis can be applied to any area of an organization, from its financial performance to customer service levels.
+In other words, it is a tool for assessing an organization's strengths and weaknesses and developing strategies for bridging the gap between the two.
+Gap analysis definition can be applied to any area of an organization, from its financial performance to customer service levels.

 There are four steps in conducting a gap analysis: